-This Disclosure Statement sets forth certain information regarding the Debtor's (a) prepetition and post-petition operating and financial history, (b) its reasons for seeking protection and reorganization under Chapter 11, (c) significant events that have occurred and steps taken during the Chapter 11 case to facilitate the Debtor's reorganization, (d) the projections reflecting the Debtor's anticipated operations and financing upon its successful emergence from Chapter 11 to show how the Plan may be consummated, (e) a "liquidation analysis" demonstrating the recoveries if the Debtor were liquidated rather than reorganized, (f) various possible Federal tax consequences and (g) estimates of the total administrative costs and expenses that may be incurred in connection with the Chapter 11 case.
-This Disclosure Statement also describes certain terms and provisions of the Plan, certain effects of confirmation of the Plan, certain risk factors associated with the Plan and procedures for resolutions of Claims against the Debtor and the manner in which Distributions will be made under the Plan.
+This Disclosure Statement sets forth certain information regarding the Debtor's (a) prepetition and post-petition operating and financial history, (b) its reasons for seeking protection and reorganization under Chapter 11, (c) significant events that have occurred and steps taken during the Chapter 11 case to facilitate the Debtor's reorganization, (d) the projections reflecting the Debtor's anticipated operations and financing upon its successful emergence from Chapter 11 to show how the Plan may be consummated, (e) a "liquidation analysis" demonstrating the recoveries if the Debtor were liquidated rather than reorganized, (f) various possible Federal tax consequences, and (g) estimates of the total administrative costs and expenses that may be incurred in connection with the Chapter 11 case.
+This Disclosure Statement also describes certain terms and provisions of the Plan, certain effects of confirmation of the Plan, certain risk factors associated with the Plan, procedures for resolutions of Claims against the Debtor, and the manner in which Distributions will be made under the Plan.
 In addition, this Disclosure Statement discusses the confirmation process and the voting procedures that Holders of Claims entitled to vote under the Plan must follow for their votes to be counted.

-By Order dated , 2011, the Bankruptcy Court has conditionally approved this Disclosure Statement as containing information of a kind, and in sufficient detail, adequate to enable a hypothetical reasonable investor typical of the Holders of Claims and Interests in the Classes entitled to vote pursuant to the Plan to make an informed judgment whether to accept or reject the Plan.
-CONDITIONAL APPROVAL OF THIS DISCLOSURE STATEMENT DOES NOT, HOWEVER, CONSTITUTE A DETERMINATION BY THE BANKRUPTCY COURT AS TO THE FAIRNESS OR MERITS OF THE PLAN.
+Pursuant to Section 1125 of the Bankruptcy Code and Federal Rule of Bankruptcy Procedure 3017, the Bankruptcy Court will hold a hearing to consider this Disclosure Statement as containing information of a kind, and in sufficient detail, adequate to enable a hypothetical reasonable investor typical of the Holders of Claims and Equity Interests in the Classes entitled to vote pursuant to the Plan to make an informed judgment whether to accept or reject the Plan and any objections to this Disclosure Statement.
+APPROVAL OF THIS DISCLOSURE STATEMENT DOES NOT, HOWEVER, CONSTITUTE A DETERMINATION BY THE BANKRUPTCY COURT AS TO THE FAIRNESS OR MERITS OF THE PLAN.
+IF THE BANKRUPTCY COURT APPROVES THE DISCLOSURE STATEMENT AS CONTAINING "ADEQUATE INFORMATION," THE BANKRUPTCY COURT WILL ENTER AN ORDER APPROVING THE DISCLOSURE STATEMENT, SCHEDULING A CONFIRMATION HEARING, AND SETTING VARIOUS DEADLINES (THE "DISCLOSURE STATEMENT ORDER").

-NO STATEMENT OR INFORMATION CONCERNING THE DEBTOR (PARTICULARLY AS TO FUTURE BUSINESS, RESULTS OF OPERATIONS OR FINANCIAL CONDITION, OR WITH RESPECT TO DISTRIBUTIONS TO BE MADE UNDER THE PLAN) OR ANY OF ITS ASSETS, PROPERTY, OR BUSINESS THAT IS GIVEN FOR THE PURPOSE OF SOLICITING ACCEPTANCES OF THE PLAN IS AUTHORIZED, OTHER THAN AS SET FORTH IN THIS DISCLOSURE STATEMENT.
-THE STATEMENTS AND THE FINANCIAL INFORMATION OF THE DEBTOR, INCLUDING ALL FINANCIAL PROJECTIONS AND INFORMATION REGARDING CLAIMS OR INTERESTS CONTAINED HEREIN, HAVE BEEN PREPARED FROM DOCUMENTS AND INFORMATION PREPARED BY THE DEBTOR OR PROVIDED TO THE DEBTOR'S PROFESSIONALS BY THE DEBTOR.
+NO STATEMENT OR INFORMATION CONCERNING THE DEBTOR (PARTICULARLY AS TO FUTURE BUSINESS, RESULTS OF OPERATIONS OR FINANCIAL CONDITION, OR WITH RESPECT TO DISTRIBUTIONS TO BE MADE UNDER THE PLAN) OR ANY OF ITS ASSETS, PROPERTY, OR BUSINESS THAT IS

+GIVEN FOR THE PURPOSE OF SOLICITING ACCEPTANCES OF THE PLAN IS AUTHORIZED, OTHER THAN AS SET FORTH IN THIS DISCLOSURE STATEMENT.
+THE STATEMENTS AND THE FINANCIAL INFORMATION OF THE DEBTOR, INCLUDING ALL FINANCIAL PROJECTIONS AND INFORMATION REGARDING CLAIMS OR EQUITY INTERESTS CONTAINED HEREIN, HAVE BEEN PREPARED FROM DOCUMENTS AND INFORMATION PREPARED BY THE DEBTOR OR PROVIDED TO THE DEBTOR'S PROFESSIONALS BY THE DEBTOR.
 THE DEBTOR HAS NOT TAKEN ANY INDEPENDENT ACTION TO VERIFY THE ACCURACY OR COMPLETENESS OF SUCH STATEMENTS AND INFORMATION AND EXPRESSLY DISCLAIMS ANY REPRESENTATION CONCERNING THE ACCURACY OR COMPLETENESS THEREOF.